Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 So, because of the need to supply an antidote or remedy against the well-meaning preconceptions of scholars from earlier times, there is a review in the summary post of this series, outlining the reasons why the primary fulfillment of Gabriel’s prophetic messages (especially verses 9:27 and 11:21-35 in the Book of Daniel) can be understood as coming in the near future… that brief tumultuous era prior to Christ’s Return:

 Then by way of contrast, we learn about those who do “know their God” and about their spirited reaction to the Antichrist’s open declaration of war on them (triggered by his invasion of the “holy place” with his “abomination of desolation”).
-In the ancient time Antiochus’ persecution against the Jews quite backfired, and he was forced by the heroic opposition of the Maccabee family to back down and leave them alone.
+In the ancient time Antiochus Epiphanes’ persecution against the Jewish people resulted in heroic opposition from the Maccabee family who eventually drove the Syrian forces out of Israel.
 This struggle of the Maccabees again acts as a sort of backdrop to this passage about “the people who know their God” who “shall be strong, and carry out great exploits” – another example of history repeating itself in backward time.

 But of course, the final fulfillment for this passage is yet to come.
 Verse 35 makes that clear: “even to the time of the end: because it is yet for a time appointed”.
 This seems to be saying that, yes, persecutions against God’s people will continue all through history, including the one under Antiochus Epiphanes.
 But the message now is focusing on the final modern day persecution under the Antichrist.